llvm/llvm-foundation-www/content/docs/branch-rename.md

 ### As of 2021.01.28

-* The removal of the "master" branch from all repositories in the llvm org on GitHub has been completed.
+* The removal of the "master" branch from all repositories in the LLVM org on GitHub has been completed.